Synacktiv-contrib/Modmobmap/README.md

 To avoid any issue installing the whole project, we have also a Docker container available at this address: https://hub.docker.com/r/penthertz/modmobmap

-You can now use the `latest_with_e200` which is compatible with the ANTSDR E200.
+You can now use the `latest_with_e200` tag which is compatible with the ANTSDR E200.